nandor-magyar/nandor-magyar.github.io/content/posts/hello-world.md

 L'étranger of Albert Camus, setting the tone right away.

 ## Mommy or Daddy
-Every healthy children gets to a point to pronounce the first words, I thought there will only be traditional ones.
-The [article](https://www.babysensemonitors.com/blogs/news/a-world-of-first-words) was interesting.
+Every healthy children gets to a point to pronounce the first words, I thought there will only be traditional ones, surprised by the [article](https://www.babysensemonitors.com/blogs/news/a-world-of-first-words), interesting.

 ## initial: merged repositories into a public one